 Multiple Family Residential: This category accommodates a wide range of development types, including attached single-family dwelling units, senior housing, or apartment complexes.
+In general, the expected density range of development in the multiple family category is expected to be between eight and 12 dwelling units per acre, depending upon the type and design of the project.

 Mixed Use: Most commercial corridors fall under this category.
 Development along Rochester Road will serve the broader community due to high traffic, whereas other corridors will serve the local neighborhoods.
-Housing may be part of a use mix, consistent with local development patterns
+Housing may be part of a use mix, consistent with local development patterns.
+The plan encourages comprehensive redevelopment of underutilized sites, especially at key nodes and intersections, to maximize land use efficiency, and support evolving transit.
+Incremental outlot development may be considered where it complements the primary mixed-use vision and contributes to walkability, but the focus is on transformative projects that create cohesive, complete places for living, working, and gathering.
+Mixed-use redevelopment should prioritize: